 Scholarship Program Overview

 The Border Patrol Foundation was established to provide services for the families of the U.S. Border Patrol.
 The foundation offers two scholarship programs.
 The BPF Scholars Program supports two student scholarship programs with one-time scholarship awards ranging from $1,500 to $5,000.
-The BP101 Fund Scholarship supports the spouses of the fallen BPF agents.
+The BP101 Fund Scholarship supports the spouses of the Tucson Sector Border Patrol Agents.
 The number and value of scholarships awarded for this program will depend on the number of recipients selected.
 Please read more below.

 BPF Scholars Program

 The Border Patrol Scholars program provides assistance to the children of active duty USBP agents, USBP support personnel, and active participants in the Border Patrol Explorer program sponsored by the Boy Scouts of America.